jundalisay/sp/content/en/research/ancient/jewish/old-testament/ezekiel/chapter-22.md

 15} I will scatter you among the heathen, and disperse you in the countries, and will consume your filthiness out of you.

-16 You shalt take thine inheritance in yourself in the sight of the heathen, and thou shalt know that I [am] Enki.
+16 You shalt take thine inheritance in yourself in the sight of the heathen, and thou shalt know that I am the Lord.

 17 The word of Enki came unto me, saying: